Table of Contents Hide

 Online shopping is slowly becoming the order of the day.
 You can now purchase almost anything from online stores.
 As you make your purchases ensure you use a secure payment method like credit cards and PayPal.

-Secure payment methods offer you buyer protection protecting you from online fraud.
+Secure payment methods offer buyer protection protecting you from online fraud.
 It would be best if you were wary of fake shopping apps that can be found on both the App Store and Play Store.
 Such apps trick users into buying non-existent goods.

 Confirm Whether The Website Is Secure